 Ben is also a co-owner of Hyla Woods, an experimental family forest in Oregon’s coast range, and a board member of the Northwest Natural Resources Group.
-He has a Masters of Forestry from Yale University and a BA from Whitman College.
+He has a Masters of Forestry from Yale University, an Mdes from Harvard University, and a BA from Whitman College.
 Ben has completed additional training in forest appraisal, variable probability sampling design, conservation finance, and carbon project development.
 When not in the woods, Ben enjoys working on wooden boats and floating wild rivers.

 Springboard Forestry works with a wide range of experienced forestry contractors and consultants throughout the Northwest, allowing us to respond to project needs in an effective manner.